sauntor/stranslator/README.md

 `适然，你好！欢迎来到中国！`
 ###### Notice
 1. the line feed(\n) after the beginning and before the ending tag of `from`, `locale`s  in `to` tag(i.e. `<zh_CN>` and `</zh_CN>`), will be ignored.
-2. you can break one line into multiple lines by puting an `\ ` to the end of the line.
+2. you can break one line into multiple lines by puting an `\ ` to the end of the line(and the leading space is ignored).
 For example:
 ```xml
 <translator>